opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param srn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``rho`` .
 The coarse accumulator distance resolution is  ``rho``  and the accurate accumulator resolution is  ``rho/srn`` .
 If both  ``srn=0``  and  ``stn=0`` , the classical Hough transform is used.
 Otherwise, both these parameters should be positive.

-    :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta`` .
+    :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta``.

+    :param method: The Hough transform variant, one of the following:

+            * **CV_HOUGH_STANDARD** classical or standard Hough transform.
+Every line is represented by two floating-point numbers  :math:`(\rho, \theta)` , where  :math:`\rho`  is a distance between (0,0) point and the line, and  :math:`\theta`  is the angle between x-axis and the normal to the line.
+Thus, the matrix must be (the created sequence will be) of  ``CV_32FC2``  type

+            * **CV_HOUGH_PROBABILISTIC** probabilistic Hough transform (more efficient in case if picture contains a few long linear segments).
+It returns line segments rather than the whole line.
+Each segment is represented by starting and ending points, and the matrix must be (the created sequence will be) of  ``CV_32SC4``  type

+            * **CV_HOUGH_MULTI_SCALE** multi-scale variant of the classical Hough transform.
+The lines are encoded the same way as  ``CV_HOUGH_STANDARD``

+    :param param1: The first method-dependent parameter:

+        *  For the classical Hough transform it is not used (0).

+        *  For the probabilistic Hough transform it is the minimum line length.

+        *  For the multi-scale Hough transform it is ``srn``.

+    :param param2: The second method-dependent parameter:

+        *  For the classical Hough transform it is not used (0).

+        *  For the probabilistic Hough transform it is the maximum gap between line segments lying on the same line to treat them as a single line segment (that is, to join them).

+        *  For the multi-scale Hough transform it is ``stn``.

 The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
-See :ocv:func:`HoughLinesP` for the code example.
-Also see http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.
+See http://homepages.inf.ed.ac.uk/rbf/HIPR2/hough.htm for a good explanation of Hough transform.
+See also the example in :ocv:func:`HoughLinesP` description.

 HoughLinesP
 -----------